sabkat-ahmed-rafi/cryptonism/docs/quickstart.md

   // IMPORTANT: Show recovery phrase to user ONCE console.log('Recovery phrase:', result.recoveryPhrase);
-  // User should write this down and store it safely
+  // User should write this down and store it safely or memorize it }
-}
 ```